5 Expert Mental Health Tips for Children With Cerebral Palsy

 I get it.

-From dealing with explosive behaviour in the classroom to confronting raging parents, to the itty bitty support you get from school management—embracing empathy can feel like the tip of the iceberg.
+From navigating explosive behaviour to battling the worry and judgment of others, and the itty bitty from systems around us, embracing empathy can feel like the tip of the iceberg.

-But the truth is, neurodiverse students are often misjudged and mishandled.
+But the truth is, neurodiverse kids are often misjudged and mishandled.

 For example, my son, AuADHD, struggles with sensory input and says, "It's hard to listen when you hear everything at once."